torchbox/wagtail-template/readme.md

     dj createsuperuser
     djrun

 Where 'shortname' is the acronym for your project.
-So London Sport would be 'ls'.
+So Llama Savers would be 'ls'.

 This will make the app accessible on the host machine as http://localhost:8000/ .
 The codebase is located on the host machine, exported to the VM as a shared folder; code editing and Git operations will generally be done on the host.

-For more extensive instructions see https://wiki.torchbox.com/view/Setting_up_a_Wagtail_Server

 {% endif %}